Shareware & Freeware

 - Ninite allows you to select and install the apps you want all at once.

 This site has separate listings for macOS, Linux and OS/2 software.

 Watch for Misleading Download Links

-Watch for misleading download links.
-Most are advertisements for malware designed to fool you into downloading them instead of what you came to the site to download.
+Watch for misleading download links that download malware instead of what you came to the site to download.